m-renaud/containers/docs/map.rst

 -------------

-The best way to serialize and deserialize maps is to use one of the many libraries which already supports serializing map. `binary
+The best way to serialize and deserialize maps is to use one of the many libraries which already support serializing map. `binary
 <https://hackage.haskell.org/package/binary>`_, `cereal
 <https://hackage.haskell.org/package/cereal>`_, and `store
 <https://hackage.haskell.org/package/store>`_ are some common libraries that